zadean/xqerl/README.md

 This is a currently a draft/proof-of-concept.
 If you use it, don't use it for mission critical data!

-It is passing 99.8% of 29,142 test cases (49 failures mainly to being a compiled language and not interpreted at runtime).
-1,752 cases are skipped due to functions or features that are optional and not implemented.
+It is passing 99.8% of 29,587 test cases it runs (57 failures).
+1,778 other cases that test optional features not implemented in xqerl are skipped.
+The test cases run are all taken from the [W3C QT3 test suite](https://github.com/w3c/qt3tests) for XPath and XQuery.

 ##### New to Erlang?